xiebocong/Getting-and-Cleaning-Data-Course-/README.md

 # Steps to work on the project
 The whole constructure is focused on realizing the five objectives mentioned in the Course Project, which will be executed in four steps.
 ## Step1: Extracts only the measurements on the mean and standard deviation for each measurement(objective 2)
-1, Read all *`test/train .txt`* files and save them into dataframes separately by `read.table`
+1, Read all *`test/train .txt`* files and save them into data frames separately by `read.table`

-2, Extracts only the measurements on the mean and standard deviation of X_test/train by `grepl()` and column subsetting functions
+2, Extracts only the measurements on the mean and standard deviation of *X_test/train* by `grepl()` and column subsetting functions
-## Step2: Name the activities in the data set by look up in *`activity_labels.txt`*(objective 3)
+## Step2: Names the activities in the data set by looking up in the file *`activity_labels.txt`*(objective 3)
-## Step3: Appropriately labels the data set with descriptive activity name, and merges the training and the test sets to create one data set and (objectives 4&1)
+## Step3: Appropriately labels the data set with descriptive activity name, and merges the train and the test sets to create one data set(objectives 4&1)
-1, Name column names for test group which can be applied to the train group later on by `names()`
+1, Names column names for test group  by `names()` which can be applied to the train group later on

-2, Bind test and train date frame separately by `cbind()`
+2, Binds test and train data frames separately by `cbind()`

-3, Combin test frame(`testdf`) and train frames(`traindf`) by `rbind()`, in condition that they share the same name by assign the name of testdf to traindf
+3, Combins test frame(`testdf`) and train frame(`traindf`) by `rbind()`, in condition that they share the same name by assign the name of testdf to traindf

-4, Shape the bined data by keeping the first three columns, and convert the rest colums to rows by `melt()`
+4, Shapes the bined data by keeping the first three columns, and converting the rest columns to rows by `melt()`
 ## Step4:  Creates a second, independent tidy data set with the average of each variable for each activity and each subject(objective 5)
-1, To reshape the dataframe to a tidy data frame by using `dcast()` function, which can return the mean of each variable for each activity and each subject.
+1, To reshape the dataframe to a tidy data frame by using `dcast()` function, which will return the mean of each variable for each activity and each subject.

 2, Upload the data set as a txt file created with `write.table()`